thehighnibble/thehighnibble.github.io/docs/imsai8080/configure/README.md

 :::

 ::: warning
-When you **Desposit** a new *startup configuration value*, all the bits of the current value are overwritten.
+When you **Deposit** a new *startup configuration value*, all the bits of the current value are overwritten.
 If your objective is to **modify** the existing value changing only a few of the bits, you must toggle in all the bits of the existing value indicated by the Address Bus LEDs and then switch the bits you want to configure differently, before you **Deposit** this new value.
 :::

 ::: tip Booting into MSBASIC 1.4 (8K)
-To configure the IMSAI 8080esp to boot directly into a ROM based *MSBASIC 1.4 (8K)* in 8080 mode @ 2 Mhz, the following startup configuration value can be used.
+To configure the IMSAI 8080esp to boot directly into a ROM based *MSBASIC 1.4 (8K)* in 8080 mode @ 2 MHz, the following startup configuration value can be used.

 - Binary: 0000 0100 0000 0000
 - Octal: 002000